welligtonporto/wine-mobile/README.md

 npm start
 ```

+Great!
+Now you can open the application in your favorite emulator following the instructions that you see on your console.

 ## Deploy

-You can run the application running at your device by following these steps:
+You can also run the application running at your device by following these steps:

 - Download the app `Expo Go` on your device: [https://expo.dev/client](https://expo.dev/client)
 - Access [https://expo.dev/@welligtonporto/wine-mobile](https://expo.dev/@welligtonporto/wine-mobile) to run the application on your device.